BiswayanMazumder/PixelProwess/README.md

 Accessibility is paramount to us at PixelProwess, which is why our app offers a range of customizable options to accommodate diverse user needs.
 Whether it's adjustable playback speeds, subtitle support, or multilingual interfaces, PixelProwess ensures that every user can enjoy a seamless and inclusive viewing experience.

 With its unparalleled performance, personalized recommendations, robust social features, and commitment to accessibility, PixelProwess sets the standard for modern video streaming platforms.
-Join us on a journey of discovery and delight with PixelProwess—the ultimate destination for digital entertainment.
+Join us on a journey of discovery and delight with PixelProwess—the ultimate destination for digital entertainment....